 - Continous content development, release, and iteration: This hyperconnectivity enables developers to gather feedback even more quickly than they used to, thus giving them the chance to perform more product releases and iterate quickly to improve the user experience further.
 This endless loop is possible thanks to the above elements (cheaper computing power, cloud-based content platform, and new distribution models).

-Unity does that via two core set of solutions:
+Unity does that via two core sets of solutions:

-- Operate Solutions enablung cystomers to grow and engage their end-user base, run and monetize their content.
+- Operate Solutions enable customers to grow and engage their end-user base and run and monetize their content.

-Unity serves a variety of customers, that range from individual creators to large enterprises.
+Unity serves various customers ranging from individual creators to large enterprises.

-Most sales and marketing efforts instead are focused on acquiring larger enterprise accounts (customers with over $100K in revenues per year), which by June 2020 were 716, making up 74$ of its revenues.
+Most sales and marketing efforts instead focus on acquiring larger enterprise accounts (customers with over $100K in revenues per year), which by June 2020 were 716, making up 74$ of its revenues.